GongT/export-all-in-one/README.md

 PS: Of course, all your file can not export two same named symbol....
 But you have no reason to do that, except you want to fool your IDE.

 PS2: default export is exported as it's file name. (unstable)
-What? you r using default export?
-LOL

 PS3: Remember to use `/** @internal */` :D